Seecougsy/Nikeverse/README.md

 - Dynamic shoe information displayed in pop-up windows.
 - Retro-style animations powered by GreenSock.
 - Nike buffering animation created in Adobe Adobe After Effects.
 - A "Clippy" helper (not fully functional)
+- Complete with Nike'pop-ups'

 ## Technologies Used
 - **HTML5**: For structuring the webpage content.